odpi/egeria/open-metadata-resources/open-metadata-deployment/charts/egeria-base/README.md

 helm install egeria egeria-base
 ```

+THE INSTALL WILL TAAKE SEVERAL MINUTES

-The install will take several minutes to return back to the prompt, as it is not only creating the required
+This is beacuse it is not only creating the required
 objects in Kubernetes to run the platforms, but also is configuring egeria itself - which involves waiting
-for everything to startup.
+for everything to startup before configuring Egeria via REST API calls.

 Once installed the configured server is set to start automatically, storage is persisted, and so if your pod gets moved/restarted, egeria should come back automatically with the same data as before.